JorgeFrias/EasyApplyBot-GPT/README.md

 ### OpenAI API Key
 First you need to provide your Open AI API key using environment variable `OPEN_AI_API_KEY`.

+Create a `.env` file and set a variable as below:
+`OPEN_AI_API_KEY = sk-xxxxx_key_from_openai_xxxxx`

 > [You can set up the environment variable in your venv](https://stackoverflow.com/a/20918496/8150874)

 I recommend to set a [Rate Limit](https://platform.openai.com/account/rate-limits) on your OpenAI account if you plan to leave the bot running for a long time, as it can get expensive quickly.
 I tried to use the cheapest models possible, but still requires `GPT-3.5-Turbo` to work.

 ### Your information
+Before you read the below:
+- Add your resume in PDF to the [`data_folder`](./data_folder) folder.
+File name should end with `Resume`, yes, you can include spaces.
+- Add your cover letter in PDF to the `./data_folder` folder.
+File name should end with `cover_letter`, yes, it can be any name that includes the words `cover letter`.
+- The above info already exists, but uneasy to locate.
+Buried in the middle of nowhere.

 Your information is provided with a directory containing the following files:
 - `config.yaml`.
 This file contains the information used to search on LinkedIn and fill in your personal information.
 Most of this is self-explanatory but if you need explanations please see the end of this `README`.
 - `plain_text_resume.md`.
 Will be used to answer the questions, it's provided in MarkDown format.